Introduction to Archetect

 Pre-compiled binaries

 Pre-compiled binaries are available on Archetect's Releases GitHub Page for 64 bit flavors of OSX, Linux, and Windows.
-The Linux binary is compiled against musl libc for compatibility on multiple Linux distribution flavors.

 Installation is as simple as downloading the zip file that matches your platform, extracting the contents, and placing the archetect or archetect.exe binary within a location of your choosing.
 Ideally, that location would be on your path.